Understanding Frequent Urination: Causes, Symptoms, and Treatment

 What is Frequent Urination?

-How Often Is Frequent Urination?
+How Often is Frequent Urination?

 Frequent Urination at Night and During the Day